opengridcc/opengrid/README.md

 For the OpenGrid code to run and to enable setup you need a working installation of Python 3.5 (or above) and git.

-You can check your Python 3.* installation by running `python --version` in the terminal.
+You can check your Python 3.* installation by running `python3 --version` in the terminal.
 Git can be easily installed on most  Unix based systems by running `sudo apt-get install git-all` in the terminal.

 Change your working directory to a clear location where you want to clone the opengrid library to.
 Then clone the repository and `cd` into it.
 ```